Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

     "description": "This is a violence list"
 })
 headers = {
-  'Ocp-Apim-Subscription-Key': 'Please type your key here', 'Content-Type': 'application/json'
+  'Ocp-Apim-Subscription-Key': 'Please type your Subscription Key here', 'Content-Type': 'application/json'
 }